petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 From here, you can perform the following tasks:

-* **View Backup Info**: You can quickly view backup service information for the chosen environment.
+* **View Backup Info**: You can quickly view Backup service information for the chosen environment.
 This includes the frequency of automated backups, the backup retention period, and timestamp information for the next scheduled backup, the latest created backup, and the oldest retained backup.
 * **View Backup History**: You can view the full list of retained backups in the chosen environment.
-Each entry lists the backup's name, size, and time of creation.
+Each entry lists the backup's name, size, type (`Auto`, `Manual`, or `Uploaded`), and time of creation.
+If a backup has failed, then the backup's icon appears red, and beside it is a "Backup failed" message and a link to contact Support.
 * **Create Manual Backups**: You can manually create a backup of the chosen environment.
 See [Creating a Manual Backup](#creating-a-manual-backup) for more information.

 ```{note}